 Day 14Today, we'll head to the airport to board your overnight flight home to the UK via Delhi.
 Departures in 2021 will depart earlier in the day, and arrive home later today, rather than on Day 15.

-Diwali - India's Festival of LightsPassengers travelling on the 12th November 2020 and 28th October 2021 departures will have the chance to celebrate Diwali, a major Hindu festival marked by family gatherings, and by decorative displays of candles and lamps shining from rooftops and doorsteps, in windows, and all around temple buildings.
+Diwali - India's Festival of LightsPassengers travelling on the 9th November 2023 departure will have the chance to celebrate Diwali, a major Hindu festival marked by family gatherings, and by decorative displays of candles and lamps shining from rooftops and doorsteps, in windows, and all around temple buildings.